Broken Arts: History

-Name and objective

-In 2009, the group was originally called The Broken Arts Collective; they came up with their name in reference to the need for different arts groups to be brought together in Oshawa.
-The main goal quickly evolved into supporting youth engagement and opportunity in arts culture; all-age events and venues are often hard to book in many cities including Oshawa and they were hoping to try to change that.
+The group, originally called The Broken Arts Collective, was formed in 2009 by Harley R. Pageot, Mike Rosenplot, and Natalie Garcia, who had noticed a lack of creative and organized collaboration in Oshawa.
+The group's name was a reference to the need for different arts groups to be brought together in Oshawa.
+The main goal quickly evolved into supporting youth engagement and opportunity in arts culture, and making all-ages events and venues more accessible.